MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Experiments

 \subsubsection{Further Experiments on Skip Connection Ways}

-Furthermore, we do more in-depth experiments on the skip connection settings using MS-ConvLSTM on the Moving MNIST dataset, such as similar to UNet 3+~\cite{huang2020unet} and fully connected way (Table~\ref{table:mnist-skip}).
-The results show that the same-scale skip connection between encoder and decoder like UNet is the simplest but the most effective.
+Furthermore, we do more in-depth experiments on the skip connection settings using MS-ConvLSTM on the Moving MNIST dataset, such as similar to UNet~\cite{ronneberger2015u}, UNet 3+~\cite{huang2020unet}, and fully connected (FC) ways.
+The difference between the three models is that they have different numbers of sampling and skip connection (``+'') operations, among which MS-ConvLSTM (FC) is the most, MS-ConvLSTM (UNet) is the least, and MS-ConvLSTM (UNet 3+) is in the middle.
+Table~\ref{table:ms-rnn:mnist-skip} exhibits the experimental results.
+First, it goes without saying that neither sampling nor skipping connections have parameters, so the three have the same parameters.
+Second, although skip connections do not have any memory footprint~\cite{sohoni2019low}, sampling has output memory~\cite{gao2020estimating}, so MS-ConvLSTM (UNet) has the least memory footprint.
+Third, both sampling and skip connections have FLOPs, so MS-ConvLSTM (UNet) has the least FLOPs.
+Finally, MS-ConvLSTM (UNet) has the least MAE.
+Overall, the same-scale skip connection between the encoder and decoder like UNet is the simplest but the most effective.